hpparvi/ull_exoexo_2324/README.md

 ## Prerequisites

-You'll need to install PyTransit
+You need a working Python environment with Jupyter, and you need to install PyTransit

     pip install pytransit